Back to Blog

 How to Safely Serve Watermelon to Your Dog

-• Remove all seeds and the rind.
+• Remove all seeds and the rind

-• Cut the flesh into small, manageable pieces.
+• Cut into small, bite-sized chunks

 Conclusion